vaishcodescape/vector-com/README.md

-# Opticom — High-Performance Multi-Client Communication Server
+# Doppler — High-Performance Multi-Client Communication Server

 **A production-style TCP communication server and client in C++**, built from the ground up with concurrency, encryption, and real-time multi-room chat.
 No frameworks—just sockets, threads, and systems programming.